Students

 • Do not use anyone else’s account.

 • Be vigilant in identifying and reporting various types of phishing attacks to gain access to your information.
-Store confidential and/or sensitive data on appropriate University approved services only.
+Store confidential and/or sensitive University data on appropriate University approved services only.

 • Do not utilize UConn computing resources, including personally owned computers connected to UConn’s network for non-University related commercial activity.